Owais897/weatherapi/README.md

 # weatherapi

-this app take your location name and return temp in return
+this app take your location name and return temperature in return